pivotal/docs-tap/tap-gui/tap-gui-rbac/setup-tap-gui-rbac-with-gke-auth.md

 ## <a id="googles-oidc-provider"></a> Leveraging Google Auth

-When levearging Google's OIDC provider, the process of enabling Authorization requires fewer steps:
+When levearging Google's OIDC provider, the process of enabling Authorization requires the following steps:

 1. Add a redirect config on the OIDC side
 2. Configure the Tanzu Application Platform GUI to view the remote GKE cluster